Dermot

 Editorial & Reference

 A technical rhythm defines this career more than any specific genre.
-He approaches acting with the precise timing of the professional cellist he is in his private life.
+He approaches acting with the precise timing of the professional cellist he is on the scoring stage.
 This musicality shows in how he handles ensemble scenes.
 He knows when to hold a note as a lead and when to provide the low-end support for a bigger star.
 This lack of ego is why he has outlasted almost every other actor from the late eighties.
 He does not fight the camera for attention.
-He waits for the camera to find him, usually while he is doing something grounded and honest.
+He waits for it to find him while he is doing something grounded and honest.

 Serious students of his work notice a specific stillness that he developed in the middle of his career.
 In early roles like Young Guns, he was all nervous energy and grit.
 By the time he reached the set of Zodiac, he had learned how to use silence as a tool.
 He often plays men who are slightly out of step with the world around them.
 This is true whether he is the romantic lead who misses the obvious or the horror villain hiding in plain sight.
 He understands the mechanics of a scene better than most of his peers.